CALED-Team/game-communication-system/README.md

 ## Purpose
 GCS allows one server and a given number of clients to communicate using standard IO having the server and each client running in their own container.
 The communication happens with JSON messages.
-More about message formats and the communications cycle in the "Interface" section.
+More about message formats and the communications cycle in the "Program Cycle" section.

 ## Full Docs